hipe/tmx/zerk/doc/issues/060-no-dependencies-zerk.md

-## why "THREEPLES"?? :[#here.A]

-thee following five decisionpoints went into arriving at the THREEPLES in the exact way that it is.

-this construct must *not* leave this file!! it is SHOUTCASE for this reason, as a reminder of all the information that is here, too particular to self-document:
+## about the structure of "primary found" and the :#TWOPLE :[#here.A]

 the governing interactive idiom of { primary | operator }
-branches (a simplicity we should always aspire to) is that of interacting with a simple hash with primary/operator normal symbols as keys and e.g method names (but it could be anything) as values. as such we must *never* dereference the "user value" in any way - all we can know about it is it is trueish, and we must get that value back to the user on a successful lookup. but hold on to that thought.
+branches (a simplicity we should always aspire to) is that of interacting with a simple hash with primary/operator normal symbols as keys and e.g method names (but it could be anything) as values. as such we must *never* dereference the "trueish item value" in any way - all we can know about it is it is trueish, and we must get that value back to the user on a successful lookup. but hold on to that thought.